 The graph below shows that home furniture and decor brands have a relatively high share of discounted refcos than Zara Home.
 It is noteworthy to mention that those brands have a more extensive assortment than the Spanish company.

-Is this situation a result of excellent stock management and buying practices of Zara Home, or is it because of a different strategy entirely?
+Is this situation a result of the excellent stock management and buying practices of Zara Home, or is it because of a different strategy entirely?
 What could explain such a high discrepancy in discount levels?
 To get a more in-depth view of their discount strategy, retailers can access their Retviews account.

 Pricing: Similar Strategy as Zara’s